Neva Masquerade: Etymology

-References of the ancient Siberian landrace date back a thousand years, but the colourpoint variety did not appear until the 1970–80s.
-It is believed that colourpointed cats of Asian origin, or their descendants, were naturally or intentionally crossed into the Siberian breed to achieve the Siamese colourpoint gene.
+Breed registration

 During the introduction of the Siberian cat to Western European countries and the US in the late 1980s to early 2000s, the traditional coloured Siberians and colourpointed Neva Masquerade cats were both presented.
 The Siberian breed was recognised in 2006 by all major cat fanciers; however, some registries chose to not accept colourpoint varieties in the Siberian breed and made the Neva Masquerade into a separate breed.

 Subsequently, the classification of the Neva Masquerade is a highly debated topic under breeders, enthusiasts, organisations, and (inter)national cat registries of the Siberian and Neva Masquerade cat.
 Some registries such as TICA and CFA accept the Neva Masquerade point colouration as being a natural coat colour within the Siberian cat breed.
-However, they are classified as a separate breed, the Neva Masquerade, by other registries, such as FIFe, WCF, CCA-AFC, and ACF.
+However, they are classified as a separate breed, the Neva Masquerade, by other registries, including FIFe, WCF, CCA-AFC, CCCA, and ACF.

 Characteristics

 Colouration

 Blue-eyed adult with a seal tabby point and white coat colour.